-- Flooded type – Flooded type batteries are lead acid batteries which have caps for adding water.
-These types of batteries are not very expensive to buy and have a good life span compared to the Marine solar batteries.
+- Flooded type – Flooded type batteries are lead-acid batteries that have caps for adding water.
+These types of batteries are not very expensive to buy and have a good life span compared to Marine solar batteries.
 It is recommended that flooded type batteries be used outdoors, as they emit gas when charged.
 If however, these are installed inside, then it is strongly recommended that a venting system should be used to vent out gases, which can be explosive and toxic.

 What Is the Lifespan of a Solar Battery?

 The average lifespan of a solar battery storage system is around 5 to 7.5 years for lead-acid and 11-15 years for lithium-ion batteries.
 However, all batteries are vulnerable if they are over-discharged or exposed to extreme weather.

 Depth of Discharge (DoD) means how much you can use the battery before recharging it.
 Just as it may be harmful for your phone’s battery to have only 2% remaining, the same goes for a solar battery storage system.

 If you use up 100% of its charge or exceed its DoD limit before recharging it, the lifespan will be shortened significantly.
 For example, if you buy a solar battery storage system that has a capacity of 5 kW energy storage and 80% DoD, remember to charge it before using up the entire 4 kW in order to extend the life of the battery.

 Compared with lead-acid batteries, lithium-ion batteries can handle a larger range of temperature changes and feature a higher tolerance level if discharged improperly.
 These advantages lead to lithium-ion batteries gaining a larger market share.